 An electrophile is the nitryl cation or the nitronium ion, NO2+, formed by the reaction between sulphuric acid and nitric acid.
 The nitronium ion is formed by the protonation of nitric acid by sulfuric acid causing loss of a water molecule and formation of the ion.

 Electrophilic Substitution Mechanism

-Nitration is one of the most researched and studied organic reactions.
-Both aromatic and aliphatic compounds can be nitrated by different methods like heterolytic (nucleophilic and electrophilic) and radical nitrations.
+Meanwhile, nitration is one of the popular organic reactions that is discussed in Chemistry.
+Besides, aromatic and aliphatic compounds can both be nitrated by different methods such as heterolytic (nucleophilic and electrophilic) and radical nitrations.
 Aliphatic is a free radical and Aromatic nitration is the most frequent electrophilic.
-Nitroaromatic compounds are used as intermediates in the synthesis of plants, dyestuffs, pharmaceuticals, and insecticides.
+Nitroaromatic compounds are mostly used as intermediates in the synthesis of pharmaceuticals, plants, dyestuffs, and insecticides.

 As for the environmental issues of nitration processes apart from its explosive properties is related to the occurrence of acid vapours which are largely nitric or sulfuric acid from the reaction.
 There can be some other unreacted nitrating agents also that are used to carry the nitration reaction to completion.
 There are also cases resulting in the emission of VOCs or other gas streams containing the various oxides of nitrogen.